 To deal with criticism, and to protect yourself, it’s important to understand that your freedom, inner bliss, is entirely in your own hands.
 It is your own state of mind.
 What you do not accept can never affect you.
 Just like you, everyone has a right to their opinion.

-Till you rise above criticism, you must discover your own method to deal with criticism.
+Until you rise above it, you must discover your own method to deal with criticism.

 1. Remove yourself physically: If you can remove yourself physically, you will no longer hear their opinions.
-If you are unable to hear what they are able to say, you will not be grieved.
+If you are unable to hear what they have to say, you will not be grieved.
 You may choose to go out or go for a walk.

 2. Disappear mentally: If you can find something else to focus on, so that you are listening to your inner music, you will retain your blissful state.
 It is like listening to your iPod while the other person is watching TV.
 They are doing what they like, and you are doing what you like.

 3. Visualize: Choose a visualization that may help you.
 When someone decides to turn on their FM channel, you may see them as a blabbering child, a radio, or anything else that insulates you.